PROCRIT® Patient Support

 Helping you help your patients get started with the PROCRIT® treatment you prescribed and supporting them along the way

-We understand how important it is for your patients to take their PROCRIT® medication just as you've prescribed.
-Janssen CarePath provides ongoing support to help your patients stay on track with their PROCRIT® treatment.
+We understand how important it is for your patients to take their PROCRIT® medication as you've prescribed.
+Janssen CarePath provides ongoing support that may help your patients stay on track with their PROCRIT® treatment.

 PROCRIT® is indicated for the treatment of anemia due to chronic kidney disease (CKD), including patients on dialysis and not on dialysis to decrease the need for red blood cell (RBC) transfusion.